 NUR 100 FUNDAMENTALS OF NURSING: 7 hours.
 Four lecture hours, six hospital hours, and three campus laboratory hours a week.
 This course introduces the student to concepts which provide a basis for nursing theory and practice.
-Concepts included in the course are related to: the development, goals, and functions of nursing; the goals of the health team; the physiological and developmental needs of the well individual; stress and its effects upon the individual; the nurse-patient relationship; legal and ethical implications for nursing practice; cultural and religious factors related to nursing practice; the nursing process; and basic nursing measures and skills.
+Included in the course are concepts related to the development, goals, and functions of nursing; associate degree nursing education and practice; the contributions of nursing to the goals of the health team; the physiological, psychological, and developmental needs of the well client; stress and its effects upon the client; the nurse-client relationship; legal and ethical implications for nursing practice; cultural and religious factors related to nursing practice; the nursing process; and basic nursing measures and skills.
 Principles of normal nutrition are integrated throughout the course.
-Fall.
+The student will gain experience in the performance of beginning nursing skills in the campus nursing laboratory.
+In the clinical laboratory, the student is assisted to utilized the nursing process to care for adult clients who require minimal assistance in meeting their basic needs.
+The student will gain experience in communicating therapeutically with individual clients.

 NUR 101 MEDICAL-SURGICAL NURSING I: 6 hours.
 Prerequisite: Grade of C or better in NUR 100 and BIO 211.
 Three hours of lecture, six hospital hours and three campus laboratory hours a week.
-This course is a study of the nursing care of adult individuals with common recurring dysfunctions which interfere with physiological, psychosocial, and developmental needs.
-The major focus of the course is on the utilization of the nursing process to assist in meeting the needs of individuals with gastrointestinal and musculo-skeletal dysfunctions.
-The nurse's role in the prevention of further dysfunction for the individual is discussed.
+This course is a study of the nursing care of adult clients with common dysfunctions which interfere with physiological, psychosocial, and developmental needs.
+The major focus of the course is on the utilization of the nursing process to assist in meeting the needs of clients with common gastrointestinal and musculo-skeletal dysfunctions.
+The nurse's role in the prevention of further dysfunction(s) for the client is discussed.
 Pre- and post-operative nursing care is included as well as nursing interventions related to commonly prescribed medications and diagnostic procedures.
-Principles of therapeutic nutrition are integrated throughout the course.
-Winter.
+Principles of therapeutic nutrition are integrated throughout.
+In the campus and clinical laboratory, the student will gain experience in the performance of nursing skills utilized in the care of clients with common gastrointestinal and musculo-skeletal dysfunctions and the client receiving surgical intervention.
+In the clinical laboratory, the student utilizes the nursing process in assisting clients with common dysfunctions to meet their needs.
+The student will gain experience in communicating therapeutically with the client, his family and members of the nursing staff.